Here is a very interesting problem based on counterfeit coin.

 There are five coins three of them are good one of them is heavier and one of them is lighter.
-It is not given whether the amount extra weight in the heavier coin is same as the amount of lost weight in the lighter coin. you have a common balance no weights are given there are only two states of the common balance – balanced or unbalanced using three weighings find the two counterfeit coins
+It is not given whether the amount of extra weight in the heavier coin is the same as the amount of lost weight in the lighter coin. you have a common balance no weights are given there are only two states of the common balance - balanced or unbalanced using three weighings find the two counterfeit coins

 step1: measure a and b